vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_auto_certs.md

 ### Create VCH Wizard

+The Create Virtual Container Host wizard does not support automatic generation of CAs and client certificates.
 You cannot use the Create Virtual Container Host wizard to deploy VCHs with automatically generated CA and client certificates.

 ### `vic-machine` Command

-To automatically generate a server certificate that can pass client verification, you must specify the Common Name (CN) for the certificate by using the [`--tls-cname`](#tls-cname) option.
-The CN should be the FQDN or IP address of the server, or a domain with a wildcard.
-The CN value must match the name or address that clients will use to connect to the server.

-If you specify an existing CA file with which to validate clients, you must also provide an existing server certificate that is compatible with the `--tls-cname` value or the IP address of the client interface.

 This example `vic-machine create` command deploys a VCH with the following configuration:

-- Specifies the user, password, datacenter, image store, cluster, bridge network, and name for the VCH.
-- Provides a wildcard domain `*.example.org` as the FQDN for the VCH, for use as the Common Name in the certificate.
+- Provides the wildcard domain, `*.example.org`, of the client systems that will connect to this VCH, for use as the Common Name in the certificate.
 This assumes that there is a DHCP server offering IP addresses on VM Network, and that those addresses have corresponding DNS entries such as `dhcp-a-b-c.example.com`.
 - Specifies a folder in which to store the auto-generated certificates.
 - Sets the certificate's `organization` (`O`) field to `My Organization`.
 - Generates a certificate with a key size of 3072 bits.